 Hong Seng Curry Rice: The Future of Hainanese Curry Rice

 Meet Gen Y hawkerpreneur, Lim Jia Han who taking over the reins of his family's 20 year old hainanese curry rice stall in Redhill.
 He now wakes up early in the morning to start cooking the selection of 20 odd dishes at the stall every day.

-Chicken curry, that familiar orangey red curry with chicken and potatoes that appears almost every time you see a set of bain-marie at a house warming party, is the kind of dish which is so ubiquitous that it is hard to pin down what it really is.
-To a Singaporean, chicken curry is that familiar […]
+This stall is closed Chicken curry, that familiar orangey red curry with chicken and potatoes that appears almost every time you see a set of bain-marie at a house warming party, is the kind of dish which is so ubiquitous that it is hard to pin down what it really is.
+To a Singaporean, chicken […]